Anthropocene Curriculum

 What forms of knowledge transmission are appropriate and lasting in these trans-scalar conditions and mutual interdependencies?
 Taking into account issues of access and agency, asymmetrical justice, traditional knowledge forms, and ways of inhabiting the Earth, the project has accounted for the varied means of experience and sought to find a common ground for future scholarship and practice.

 The Anthropocene Curriculum was initiated by Haus der Kulturen der Welt (HKW) and the Max Planck Institute for the History of Science (MPIWG) as part of The Anthropocene Project, expanding into a collaborative network spanning the globe.
-The 10-year Anthropocene project has been a decisive impetus for the founding of the MPI-GEA.
-The website archive is now hosted by MPI-GEA while the network continues its activities via a decentralized, self-organized approach as the Anthropocene Commons.
+The 10-year Anthropocene project has been a decisive impetus for the founding of the Max Planck Institute of Goanthropology (MPI-GEA).
+The website archive is now hosted by the MPI-GEA while the network continues its activities via a decentralized, self-organized approach as the Anthropocene Commons.
 The institute is a member of the Anthropocene Commons.